Searcy County, Arkansas: Politics

-The state senator, Missy Thomas Irvin, is also a Republican, serving her second term from the 18th district.
+The state senator, Missy Thomas Irvin, is also a Republican, serving her fourth term from the 24th district.

 Since 1980, in gubernatorial races, the county has tended to favor Republicans in all but one contest.
 It voted for Frank White in his successful run against freshman Democratic incumbent Bill Clinton in 1980.
 It supported White again in 1982 and 1986 in rematches with Clinton.
 It also voted for Woody Freeman over Clinton in 1984.
 It was the only county in Arkansas where Republican Sheffield Nelson won in both 1990 and 1994.
 In 1990, it was Nelson's best county in the entire state, winning 64 percent to then-Governor Bill Clinton's 36 percent in Searcy County.
 In 1994, Searcy County was among the two counties to vote for Nelson over incumbent Democrat Jim Guy Tucker, Benton County being the other (which actually voted for Clinton over Nelson in 1990).

 In 1998, Searcy County voted for Republican Mike Huckabee with just under 70 percent, and again in 2002, albeit with a reduced margin of 57 percent.
 In 2006, it voted 52 percent for Republican ex-Congressman Asa Hutchinson, who lost to Democrat Mike Beebe.
 In 2010, however, it did vote for incumbent Democrat Mike Beebe with a margin of 57 percent to 40 percent over former state Senator Jim Keet, the first time it had done so since 1978.
 Keet was regarded as a weak candidate, as he failed to carry a single county.